-The Complete Guide To Building A Writer / Author Platform That Sells
+The Complete Guide To Building An Author Platform That Sells

 Your writer platform / author platform is the key to landing a literary agent and getting your book published.
 And the key to establishing a reputable author platform is to engage with your audience.

-That’s how you build an author platform.
-But, of course, it isn’t quite as easy as that.
+That’s how to build an author platform.
+But, of course, building an author platform isn’t quite as easy as that.
 Because finding your audience, engaging them, and making them want to follow you is a challenge—a challenge all authors should embrace with enthusiasm.

-Having worked with numerous authors to help them establish their author platform, I’ve discovered that most authors have a good grasp on what they need to achieve, but could use some guidance in implementing a strategy that yields profitable results.
+Having worked with numerous authors to help them build author platforms, I’ve discovered that most authors have a good grasp on what they need to achieve, but could use some guidance in implementing a strategy that yields profitable results.